whit1088/mad9124-w21-a2-mongo-crud/README.md

 This is the second of three take home assignments related to building a backend web service to support a simple class list application called _cListR_.

 In the previous assignment you built the base for the _cListR_ RESTful API using Node.js and the Express framework.
-For this assignment you will enhance that base application to use MongoDB for data persistance and add measures to sanitize incoming data.
+For this assignment you will enhance that base application to use MongoDB for data persistence and add measures to sanitize incoming data.

 ## Core Requirements